ChristianBasiga/DatastructuresAndAlgorithmsLanguage/DevDocs/classDesign.md

  --------------------------------------
 # Model Code

+# Need to update this to match redesigns did on paper and in implementation.

 This code can be transferred from platform to platform.
 So using bloc here would be good